elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 subtitle: Independent Senior / Lead Software Engineer
 ---

-*Based in the Netherlands · Available for speaking & training: remote worldwide or on-site in Europe.
-Project work: remote worldwide (EU timezone), on-site only in the Netherlands.
-Next availability: April 2026.*

 As an independent **Senior/Lead Software Engineer** working on a freelance basis, I help businesses **design and implement scalable, maintainable backend systems** using **Kotlin**.
 I specialize in **cloud-native architectures**, **microservices**, and **event-driven patterns**, ensuring high-quality results tailored to meet business needs.
 I lead by example, coaching developers within my team to improve their skills while driving projects forward.